Inevitabby/notes/trans/anatomy.md

 > * Diaphragm raises
 > * Rib cage contracts

-—so it is important to move you abdomen and chest correctly, e.g.,
+—so it is important to move you abdomen and chest correctly:

+1. Your belly should expand and move forward a little on the in-breath.[^fn1]
-- Tightness/inflexibility in your abdomen will cause tightness in the larynx.
+	* Tightness in your abdomen causes tightness in the larynx and voice.
+2. Abdominal muscles should *support* the out-breath.
+	* Strong/weak pressure impacts the larynx and voice.

+[^fn1]: My friend says her drama teacher described this as: "Imagine breathing inwards to inflate a pool noodle around your waist"

+# Source

+The outward breath goes from the lungs up the trachea and into the larynx.

+The true vocal folds of the larynx act as a valve and draw together, fluttering rapidly and vibrating the air to make sound.
+- The vibrating folds themselves also add their own "harmonic" frequencies to the voice.